FirebaseExtended/bolt/docs/language.md

 These global variables are available in expressions:

-    root - The root of your Firebase database. auth - The current auth state (if auth != null the user is authenticated auth.uid is their user identifier (a unique string value). now -  The (Unix) timestamp of the current time (a Number).
+    root - The root location of a Firebase database. auth - The current auth state (if auth != null the user is authenticated auth.uid is their user identifier (a unique string value). now -  The (Unix) timestamp of the current time (a Number).